-Aside from its own initiatives involving technology and the Awards of Achievement, the Foundation continues to focus on agencies serving Nashville’s most vulnerable populations.
+Aside from initiatives involving technology and the Awards of Achievement, the Foundation continues a special focus on agencies serving Nashville’s most vulnerable populations.
 In addition, the Foundation works to enhance Nashville’s unique community assets and to help agencies develop new streams of earned revenue.

 In general, support will go to organizations with strong track records of service to significant numbers of individuals.
-Grantees must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code and not a private foundation as described in Section 509(a).
+Grantees must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code and not private foundations as described in Section 509(a).

 In addition, the Foundation makes a limited number of grants to other Nashville-based organizations to strengthen agency infrastructure and for management consulting as described below.

 In general, the Foundation does not make grants for operating expenses or programs.
 Exceptions may be made if support is needed as part of a realistic plan to achieve operational stability that is not dependent on short-term grants.
-Emergency operating support will be granted only if an agency has a compelling long-term plan for survival.
+Emergency operating support will be granted only if an agency has a compelling long-term plan to achieve financial stability.
 Otherwise, grants generally will fall into the following categories:

-Grants generally focus on technology and capital projects – as long as expenses are integral to ensuring the agency's survival or long-term viability.
+Grants generally focus on capital needs – projects typically aimed at expanding capacity to serve clients.
 Capital requests will be considered only if an agency’s basic operating budget is on solid footing.
 In addition, the Foundation will pay special attention to grants that promise to strengthen earned revenue streams.
 In general, it’s a good idea to discuss the needs with the Foundation staff before submitting a grant.

 For legal reasons, the Foundation does not support individuals or their projects, private foundations, political activities, or advertising.
 As a matter of policy, the Foundation does not ordinarily support:

 Proposals are accepted throughout the year.
-Organizations should make contact by phone, by letter of inquiry or by completing an application through the website.
-If you apply by mail, the letter should describe, in no more than two pages, the organization and its record of accomplishment, the objectives of the grant, the amount sought from the Foundation in relation to the total need, exactly how the Foundation funds would be used, and the proposed method to evaluate the program’s success.
+Before submitting a formal application, organizations should make contact by phone or email.
+Applications may be submitted by letter or through the website.
+If you apply by mail, the letter should describe the organization and its record of accomplishment, the objectives of the grant, the amount sought from the Foundation in relation to the total need, exactly how the Foundation funds would be used, and the proposed method to evaluate the program’s success.
 Only one copy is needed.